Autodock Vina

 What input format does Vina use for receptor and ligand files?

-What is the preferred application for preparation of PDBQT files?
+What is the preferred application for the preparation of PDBQT files?

 What kind of charges should the PDBQT files contain?
 Gasteiger, RESP on HF/6-31G level?